 - Custom SFZ GUI with automatable controls

-If you'd like to use the sounds in this library in other synths and samplers outside of Kontakt, or you do not yet own the full version of Kontakt, you can still enjoy using all of the content and many of the main control features available in this library.
+If you'd like to use the sounds in these Iron Pack libraries in other synths and samplers outside of Kontakt, or you do not yet own the full version of Kontakt, you can still enjoy using all of the content and many of the main control features.
 We've included universal sfz presets.
 These open-format presets can be imported into any sfz opcode spec 2.0 compliant soft-synth or sampler engine.

-There are many to choose from.
+There are many SFZ-compatible VST, AU and AAX Plugin engines to choose from.
 If you'd like an easy to use sampler plugin that can load these presets with a full-featured GUI, we highly recommend the free Sforzando player by Plogue.
 We've optimized these presets to let you experience the full range of features we've included in our SFZ presets for this library.
 Sforzando is compatible with vst, au and rtas plugin format standards.
-It's available for Mac OSX 10.6 and up and Windows.
-Click Here for the Sforzando Player PDF USer's Guide
+It's available for Mac OSX 10.6 and up and Windows XP and up.
+Click Here for the Sforzando Player PDF User's Guide

 - 107 Samples